-An eligible employee and otherwise eligible dependents who previously elected not to enroll in any of the employer's group health plans when such coverage was previously offered, may enroll in this plan at the same time a newly acquired dependent is enrolled under "Enrollment" in the case of marriage, birth or adoption.
-The eligible employee may also choose to enroll without enrolling any eligible dependents.
+An eligible employee and otherwise eligible dependents who previously elected not to enroll in any of the employer's group health plans when such coverage was previously offered, may enroll in this plan at the same time a new dependent is enrolled under Enrollment in the case of marriage, birth or adoption.
+The eligible employee may also choose to enroll alone, enroll with some or all eligible dependents, or change plans, if applicable.